fl101/awardfares-blog/_posts/2024-02-02-austrian-route-to-boston.md

 ## Awards Available

-As of today, there are award seats available using both SAS EuroBonus points and United MileagePlus miles.
-There are no seats in Economy, but a couple of seats in Business Class for several dates starting July 3rd, 2024.
+Currently, award seats are available using both SAS EuroBonus points and United MileagePlus miles.
+There are no seats in Economy, but a few seats in Business Class for several dates starting July 3, 2024.

 <img src="../assets/img/austrian-route-to-boston/vie-bos-timeline.webp" alt="Austrian New Route To Boston availability." class="noborder"/>